poooi/poi-plugin-ezexped/docs/EReq.md

 This document defines `EReq`, which is the interal representation for all kinds of expedition requirements.

-(TODO) impl

 # Data Structures

 ## `EReq` structure

 An `EReq` is an Object guaranteed to have `type` property.

-- when type is `fsLevel`
+- when type is `FSLevel`

     ```
     {
-      type: 'fsLevel',
+      type: 'FSLevel',
       level: <number>,
     }
     ```

     Flagship level requirement.

-- when type is `fsType`
+- when type is `FSType`

     ```
     {
-      type: 'fsType',
+      type: 'FSType',
       estype: <ESType>,
     }
     ```

     Flagship type requirement.

-- when type is `shipCount`
+- when type is `ShipCount`

     ```
     {
-      type: 'shipCount',
+      type: 'ShipCount',
       count: <number>,
     }
     ```

     Number of ships in the fleet.

-- when type is `drumCarrierCount`
+- when type is `DrumCarrierCount`

     ```
     {
-      type: 'drumCarrierCount',
+      type: 'DrumCarrierCount',
       count: <number>,
     }
     ```

     Number of ships carrying drums.

-- when type is `drumCount`
+- when type is `DrumCount`

     ```
     {
-      type: 'drumCount',
+      type: 'DrumCount',
       count: <number>,
     }
     ```

     Number of drums in fleet.

-- when type is `levelSum`
+- when type is `LevelSum`

     ```
     {
-      type: 'levelSum',
+      type: 'LevelSum',
       level: <number>,
     }
     ```

     Sum of levels of all ships in fleet.

-- when type is `sparkledCount`
+- when type is `SparkledCount`

     ```
     {
-      type: 'sparkledCount',
+      type: 'SparkledCount',
       count: <number>,
     }
     ```

     The number of sparkled ships in fleet should be at least `count`.

-- when type is `sparkledCountCustom`
+- when type is `SparkledCountCustom`

     ```
     {
-      type: 'sparkledCountCustom',
+      type: 'SparkledCountCustom',
     }
     ```

     Same as `sparkledCount`, but the number info is user-defined therefore is only available at runtime

-- when type is `morale`
+- when type is `Morale`

     ```
     {
-      type: 'morale',
+      type: 'Morale',
       morale: <number>,
     }
     ```

     Least morale requirement for fleet members

-- when type is `resupply`
+- when type is `Resupply`

     ```
     {
-      type: 'resupply',
+      type: 'Resupply',
     }
     ```

-- when type is `allSparkled`
+- when type is `AllSparkled`

     ```
     {
-      type: 'allSparkled',
+      type: 'AllSparkled',
     }
     ```

-- when type is `fleetCompo`
+- when type is `FleetCompo`

     ```
     {
-      type: 'fleetCompo',
+      type: 'FleetCompo',
       compo: <Compo>,
     }
     ```

     Fleet composition requirement.

-- when type is `anyFleetCompo`
+- when type is `AnyFleetCompo`

     ```
     {
-      type: 'anyFleetCompo',
+      type: 'AnyFleetCompo',
       compos: an Array of <Compo>,
     }
     ```